RedisLabs/redis-enterprise-k8s-docs/README.md

 The Operator automates and simplifies the upgrade process.
 The Redis Enterprise Cluster Software, and the Redis Enterprise Operator for Kubernetes versions are tightly coupled and should be upgraded together.
 It is recommended to use the bundle.yaml to upgrade, as it loads all the relevant CRD documents for this version.
 If the updated CRDs are not loaded, the operator might fail.
 There are two ways to upgrade - either set 'autoUpgradeRedisEnterprise' within the Redis Enterprise Cluster Spec to instruct the operator to automatically upgrade to the compatible version, or specify the correct Redis Enterprise image manually using the versionTag attribute.
-The Redis Enterprise Version compatible with this release is 6.0.6-39
+The Redis Enterprise version compatible with this release is 6.0.6-39

 ```yaml
   autoUpgradeRedisEnterprise: true